rbergm/PostBOUND/db-support/duckdb/README.md

 ## Databases

-You can create instances of popular databases (currently JOB/IMDB and Stats) using the `workload-setup.py` script.
+You can create instances of popular databases (currently JOB/IMDB and Stats) using the `workload-XYZ-setup.sh` scripts.
 Use `--help` to see all available options.